 Course Availability and Selection

-- The courses below reflect the most current list of courses released by the host university.
-While the list may be used as a general guide while completing your pre-registration form, course offerings and enrollment will not be confirmed until students are on site.
+- The courses below reflects a list of courses to be used as a general guide while completing your pre-registration form.

 - Availability of courses is based on enrollment numbers and scheduling.
 All students should seek pre-approval for alternate courses in the event of last-minute class cancellations.

 - Requests for sample syllabi can be made to the ISA South Korea Program Manager.

 - Per Konkuk University, 3 credits are equivalent to 3 U.S. semester credits.
 Credit transfer is ultimately determined by the student’s home university.